EnigmaCurry/arch-quickstart/README.md

  * Boot the computer you will install to with the [Arch Linux installation media](https://www.archlinux.org/download/)
  * Make sure the network comes up.
 If you're wired, it should come up via DHCP automatically.
 If you're using wifi, run wifi-menu to get online.
- * Run the following commands to install:
+ * Run the following command to install, specifying the most common options:

-        # Download the script:
+        INSTALL_DEVICE=/dev/vda USER_NAME=ryan USER_PASSWD=pass HOSTNAME=lappy bash <(curl -L https://git.io/va6Ei)

+ * Alternatively, you can take a bit more care and download the script, edit the script in nano,vim and edit the options near the top of the script:

         curl -L https://git.io/va6Ei -o base_install.sh

-        # Open up base_install.sh in nano/vi and edit the install parameters near the top of the file.

-        # Run the script:
+        nano base_install.sh

         bash base_install.sh

-        # You'll be prompted for a username and password for your new user account
-        # After that, sit back and let it run.
-Reboot the computer when done.

- * Or, do it all in one line.
-You can specify any of the parameters in the shell environment:

-        curl -L https://git.io/va6Ei | INSTALL_DEVICE=/dev/vda USER_NAME=ryan USER_PASSWD=pass HOSTNAME=lappy bash